WET TROPICS BIODIVERSITY

 PROTECTING HABITAT FOR NATIVE PLANTS AND ANIMALS

-The Wet Tropics is the most biologically diverse region in Australia and the planet.
+The Wet Tropics has the greatest biodiversity in Australia.
 We are home to the world’s oldest continuously living rainforest and the 8,000 year old Great Barrier Reef as well as many rare species not found anywhere else.
 Despite taking up just 0.26% of Australia’s total area, this bio-region contains half of Australia’s bird species, one third of its mammals, about 3000 plant species and over 600 different coral species.

 Our work involves: